 But does the device live up to these battery life claims?
-The answer if you head over to the Garmin Forums is – perhaps not.
+The answer if you read the Garmin Forums over the past few months is – perhaps not.

-There’s a growing thread there discussing battery consumption on the device.
+There’s a long thread there discussing battery consumption on the device.
 It seems that some people are experiencing a battery drain issue.

 “I have noticed an unexpected battery drain, where I am losing about 10% per day, even on the days when I’m not using GPS.
 Glad I’m not the only one.” says one person.